Learn About Being a Computer Programmer

 To excel as a computer programmer, you need the following skills:

 Analytical thinking: To translate complex instructions from developers and engineers, computer programmers need strong analytical skills.
 They must comprehend how to read program designs and how to turn them into code that computers can process.

 Attention to detail: Because even a minor mistake can compromise an entire program containing thousands of lines of code, computer programmers must pay close attention to every element as they work.

-Focus: Writing code requires constant concentration, especially when working toward a strict deadline.
-Computer programmers must master the ability to focus on their work and eliminate distractions to avoid making errors or compromising their productivity.
+Focus: Writing code requires concentration, especially when working toward a strict deadline.
+Computer programmers must be able to focus on their work and eliminate distractions to avoid making errors or compromising their productivity.